uinb/fusotao-docs/docs/how-to-run-dex-upon-fusotao.md

 ![](/wiki/register-dex.png)

-The final step of registering is make PR to our [Github Repo](https://github.com/uinb/fusotao-registry) where to save dex's name, logo and url:
+The final step of registering a DEX is to make a PR to our [Github Repo](https://github.com/uinb/fusotao-registry) where to save dex's name, logo and url:

 ```
 {